Turkey approach Euro 2020 in good form, recovering from Nations League relegation with a statement-making start to World Cup qualifying.

 Ageing forwards seem to be all the rage at the minute and Burak Yilmaz is another seasoned striker who underpins the trend.
 The 35-year-old has thumbed his nose at Father Time and refused to let the typical dotage years of a footballer stymie his ability to remain at the top.

-Yilmaz has been sensational in Lille’s Ligue 1 title challenge this campaign, netting a club-high 12 goals, while forming a robust and clinical partnership with Jonathan David, a forward 14 years his junior who is just behind him on 11 strikes.
+Yilmaz was sensational in Lille’s Ligue 1 title charge, netting a club-high 16 goals, while forming a robust and clinical partnership with Jonathan David, a forward 14 years his junior who is just behind him on 13 strikes.
 Calhanoglu will be licking his lips at the prospect of teeing up Yilmaz this summer, given the forward’s prolific form and experience.

 The manager: Senol Gunes